Skip to main content

 Merge approved JSON strings into the existing local translation file without deleting local keys that are absent from the approved export:

-hyperlocalise crowdin download --language fr --merge-approved
+hyperlocalise crowdin download translations --language fr --merge-approved

---merge-approved currently supports JSON object translation files.
+download translations --merge-approved currently supports JSON object translation files.
 It forces an approved-only sparse export for the request, then overwrites only keys present in the approved Crowdin payload.
 Downloaded values that still match the source JSON are treated as Crowdin source-language fallbacks and are not merged over existing local translations.